OpenZeppelin/openzeppelin-contracts-docs/docs/docs/learn-about-crowdsales.md

   - Does distribution of funds happen in real-time or after the crowdsale?
   - Can participants receive a refund if the goal is not met?

-To manage all of the different combinations and flavors of crowdsales, OpenZeppelin provides a highly configurable [`Crowdsale.sol`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/crowdsale/Crowdsale.sol) base contract that can be combined with various other functionality to construct a bespoke crowdsale.
+To manage all of the different combinations and flavors of crowdsales, OpenZeppelin provides a highly configurable [`Crowdsale.sol`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/crowdsale/Crowdsale.sol) base contract that can be combined with various other functionalities to construct a bespoke crowdsale.

 ## Crowdsale Rate